ericelliott/gql-validate/README.md

 ## Status - Developer Preview

 Currently, this checks that required properties are present, handles the GraphQL primitives and supports custom types.
-Arrays suffer from [this yup bug](https://github.com/jquense/yup/issues/725).
 You have to implement nested objects as custom types.
 See [`custom-types-test.js`](./src/custom-types-test.js) for examples.

 ## Usage